 Force of nature: WNC bluegrass star shines bright in Music City

-Last weekend, guitarist Seth Taylor and his band, longtime bluegrass staple Mountain Heart, once again took the stage under the bright lights at the legendary Ryman Auditorium in Nashville, Tennessee.
+This past spring, guitarist Seth Taylor and his band, longtime bluegrass staple Mountain Heart, once again took the stage under the bright lights at the legendary Ryman Auditorium in Nashville, Tennessee.

 “I love getting to play other instruments onstage as well, but the guitar [and I] feel the most connected,” the 29-year-old said.
 “The guitar found me at such an early age, and we clicked — I feel like I never really made this decision [to pick it up and learn].”